HotSwap!

 Removable disk drives

-DVD/CD-ROM drives
+BD/DVD/CD-ROM drives

 Safely removable devices